 Why are workers with identical skills found in both "good" jobs and "bad" jobs?
 Why are workers who do similar jobs paid differently, contrary to standard competitive theory?
 Observable differences in workers doing the same job account for only 30 percent of wage variation.
 In Wage Dispersion, Dale Mortensen examines the reasons for pay differentials in the other 70 percent.

 What determines the size and form of redistributive programs, the extent and type of public goods provision, the burden of taxation across alternative tax bases, the size of government deficits, and the stance of monetary policy during the course of business and electoral cycles?
 A large and rapidly growing literature in political economics attempts to answer these questions.
-But so far there is little consensus on the answers and disagreement on the appropriate mode of analysis.

 In their second book on economic forecasting, Michael Clements and David Hendry ask why some practices seem to work empirically despite a lack of formal support from theory.
 After reviewing the conventional approach to economic forecasting, they look at the implications for causal modeling, present a taxonomy of forecast errors, and delineate the sources of forecast failure.
 They show that forecast-period shifts in deterministic factors—interacting with model misspecification, collinearity, and inconsistent estimation—are the dominant source of systematic failure.

 The notion of bounded rationality was initiated in the 1950s by Herbert Simon; only recently has it influenced mainstream economics.
 In this book, Ariel Rubinstein defines models of bounded rationality as those in which elements of the process of choice are explicitly embedded.
 The book focuses on the challenges of modeling bounded rationality, rather than on substantial economic implications.